Congress for Cultural Freedom: CIA involvement revealed, 1966

 In April 1966, The New York Times ran a series of five articles on the purposes and methods of the CIA.
-The third of these 1966 articles began to detail false-front organizations and the secret transfer of CIA funds to, for example, the US State Department or to the United States Information Agency (USIA) which "may help finance a scholarly inquiry and publication, or the agency may channel research money through foundations – legitimate ones or dummy fronts."
-The New York Times cited, among others, the CIA's funding of the Congress for Cultural Freedom, Encounter magazine, "several American book publishers", the Massachusetts Institute of Technology's Center for International Studies, and a foreign-aid project in South Vietnam run by Michigan State University.
+The third of these 1966 articles began to detail false-front organizations and the secret transfer of CIA funds to the US State Department or to the United States Information Agency (USIA) which "may help finance a scholarly inquiry and publication, or the agency may channel research money through foundations – legitimate ones or dummy fronts".
+In these articles, The New York Times cited the CIA's funding of the Congress for Cultural Freedom and its Encounter magazine.

-In 1967, the US magazines Ramparts and The Saturday Evening Post reported on the CIA's funding of a number of anti-communist cultural organizations aimed at winning the support of supposedly Soviet-sympathizing liberals worldwide.
+In 1967, the US magazines Ramparts and The Saturday Evening Post reported on the CIA's funding of a number of anti-communist cultural organizations aimed at winning the support of Soviet-sympathizing liberals worldwide.
 These reports were lent credence by a statement made by a former CIA covert operations director admitting to CIA financing and operation of the CCF.
 The CIA website states that "the Congress for Cultural Freedom is widely considered one of the CIA's more daring and effective Cold War covert operations."

 That same year in May, Thomas Braden, head of the CCF's parent body the International Organizations Division, responded to the Ramparts report in an article entitled "I'm Glad the CIA is 'Immoral'", in the Saturday Evening Post, defending the activities of his unit within the CIA.
 For more than ten years, Braden admitted, the CIA had subsidized Encounter through the CCF, which it also funded; one of the magazine's staff, he added, was a CIA agent.

+Scholarly debates

+Primary scholarly debates on the CCF discuss the Congress's role in promoting freedom of thought and ethical considerations on the secrecy of CIA funding and involvement.
+Journalist, author, and former CIA agent Peter Coleman argues that the CCF was successful in "public awareness through-out the world in a period of great danger," and that its publications were important in combatting Soviet totalitarianism.
+Coleman recognizes the involvement of the CIA, but argues that the funding and support did not influence editorial decisions.

+Historian and journalist Frances Stonor Saunders argues that the role of the CCF restricted freedom of thought and promoted "American foreign policy interests."
+Saunders cites the endorsement of organizations and pro-American intellectuals.
+Historians such as Giles Scott-Smith, Andrea Scionti, Volker Berghahn, and Hugh Wilford present more nuanced arguments that recognize the global and cultural impacts of the CCF beyond covert operations.